Autostronomy/AstroPhot/docs/coordinates.rst

 AstroPhot will set the reference RA, DEC to these coordinates and also set the image in the correct position.
-A more explicit alternative is to just say what the reference coordiante should be.
+A more explicit alternative is to just say what the reference coordinate should be.
 That would look something like::

   image = ap.image.Target_Image(